aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

     -->3: def ( arg )  :
               ^

-        I make an effort below to guess what caused the problem but I might guess incorrectly.

-        You tried to define a function or method and did not use the correct syntax.
+        You forgot to name your function.
         The correct syntax is:

-            def name ( optional_arguments ):
+            def name ( ... ):

 Cannot assign to literal - 1